There are different reasons to manage contacts depending on your work situation.

 For salespeople/entrepreneurs – look for a contact management system that allows you to track people, data, interactions, and follow-ups.
 This can be managed for some people using the same systems described above.
 For others who need something more robust, a system like Act! by Sage Solutions may be the answer.
 Purge and update this list toward the end of every year (just in time for holiday greetings).

 A special note about paper-based contact management systems:

 What would any discussion of contacts be without a reference to business cards?
 Business cards can be entered directly into one of the electronic contact manager systems mentioned above or you can use a card scanner to enter them.
 If you prefer, you can staple business cards to an index card and store them in a card file box with alphabetical tabs.
 You can put interaction notes on the index cards as appropriate, and cards can be shuffled as contacts enter (and leave) your system.

 Remember the adage, “It’s not what you know, it’s who you know?”
 If you have found this to be true, then managing your contacts can make all the difference in the world to your productivity.
-Additionally, it is an uncertain economic world right now.
 Should you find yourself in transition from one job to another, your contact list would be priceless.

 Are you ready to prioritize tasks, address time challenges, and master your information?

 Buy the Crazy Productive series and you will receive all six books at a discounted price.